gautriv/gautriv.github.io/_posts/2026/5/2026-05-15-modern-day-technical-writing-is-dead.md

 ---
-title: "The Industrialization of Technical Writing"
+title: "The industrialization of Technical Writing"
 subtitle: "How enterprise economics are compressing the craft."
 category: AI
 image: "/assets/industrialization.png"